lazarus718/Eve/README.md

 The `eve-market` command queries EVE's public ESI API and ranks items by market spread (best sell minus best buy) to highlight potentially profitable flips.
-It now also filters by minimum daily regional trade volume to avoid thin markets.
+It now also filters by minimum daily regional trade volume and estimated post-fee net profit to avoid thin markets and low-margin traps.

 By default it:

 - scans **The Forge** region (`region_id=10000002`)
 - samples candidate items from `/markets/prices/`
 - fetches order books for each sampled item
-- calculates per-item spread and ROI% plus latest daily regional volume
+- calculates per-item spread and ROI% plus latest daily regional volume and post-fee net profit
 - prints the top opportunities

 ## Project layout